Need help with Research? Have a general question about the library's resources or services? We're here to help!

 Your Highline College (HC) or CWU student identification card (ID) is your library card.

-Please pickup your HC ID card at the Registration desk in Building 6.
+Please pickup your HC Student Identification card at the Registration desk in Building 6.

 Public Borrowers/Community Use